|

 character after printing each message.

-promptContains the command prompt sequence.
+Contains the command prompt sequence.

-quietThis variable is not used.
+This variable is not used.
 It exists for compatibility with other

-mailx implementations and for future use.
+implementations and for future use.

-Default: False, unless started with ‘--quit’ (‘-q’) option.
+Default: False, unless started with --quit (-q) option.

 When set, causes keyboard interrupts to terminate the program.

-Default: True, unless started with ‘--norc’ (‘-N’) option.
+Default: True, unless started with --norc (-N) option.

-When this variable is set, mail will read the system-wide
+When this variable is set, mail

-readonlyWhen set, mailboxes are opened in readonly mode.
+When set, mailboxes are opened in readonly mode.
 In this mode, any

-mail commands that alter the contents of the mailbox are
+commands that alter the contents of the mailbox are

 disabled.
 These commands include, but are not limited to:

-recordWhen set, any outgoing message will be saved to the named file.
+be saved to the named file: mail

 Default: True

-replyprefixSets the prefix that will be used when constructing the subject line of a reply message.
+Sets the prefix that will be used when constructing the subject line of a reply message.

 Default: ‘^re: *’